dart-lang/site-www/src/interop/js-interop/package-web.md

 to confirm whether an object actually maps to its JS type.
 In constrast, the types that represent browser bindings in `package:web` are not reified.
-This means a runtime `is` check can't confirm the interop type, but only that the underlying type is JS `Object`.
+This means a runtime `is` check can't confirm the interop type, only that the underlying type is JS `Object`.

 To be able to perform type checks, migrate any `dart:html` code using `is` type tests to use [interop methods][] like `instanceOf`.